Originally published in ASC Focus

 Kelsey Moore, CPCO, Manager, Ancillary Services, Regulatory Affairs Specialist

-The growth of consumerism and the need for healthcare cost-containment has resulted in the Department of Health and Human Services hospital price transparency ruling which went into effect January 1st of this year.
+The growth of consumerism and the need for healthcare cost-containment has resulted in the Department of Health and Human Services hospital price transparency ruling which went into effect January 1st of 2021.
 While this ruling and its applicable requirements apply directly to hospitals, there is no denying that all of healthcare, including Ambulatory Surgery Centers (ASC), physician offices, and other providers, are focused on transparency and costs.
 In addition to federal action, many states are passing legislation that would require health care providers make costs and other information available to consumers via their websites or other direct means with the goal of supporting patient rights to informed healthcare choices.
 With this understanding, ASCs can be proactive by investing in front-end operations that will increase cash flow, while ensuring compliance with price transparency requirements.

 One of the first opportunities to provide price transparency to patients while also ensuring you are maximizing your revenue is through proper capture of patient demographic information and insurance verification.
 It is vital that patient registration and scheduling be an accurate and efficient process as this is often one of the first and most critical steps in the revenue cycle process.
 Issues with patient demographic capture and eligibility can result in the misquoting of patient responsibility but can also result in rejected or denied claims which will have an immediate impact to cash flow.
 Implementing technology that can accurately capture demographic information and confirm patient eligibility is one of the simplest ways to help eliminate claim rejection and denials, which in turn improves clean claim rates and increases cash flow.